quicwg/base-drafts/draft-ietf-quic-transport.md

 Each endpoint advertises its own idle timeout to its peer.
 An endpoint restarts any timer it maintains when a packet from its peer is received and processed successfully.
-The timer is also restarted when sending a packet containing frames other than ACK or PADDING (an ACK-eliciting packet; see
+The timer is also restarted when sending a packet containing frames other than ACK or PADDING (an ack-eliciting packet; see
-{{QUIC-RECOVERY}}), but only if no other ACK-eliciting packets have been sent since last receiving a packet.
+{{QUIC-RECOVERY}}), but only if no other ack-eliciting packets have been sent since last receiving a packet.
 Restarting when sending packets ensures that connections do not prematurely time out when initiating new activity.